-To run all the experiments we resized the image's shorter side to 600 pixels and apply random horizontal flipping during pretraining.
 The detection performance (mAP) is assessed with IoU threshold at 0.5.
-In the following we use $Source \rightarrow Target$ to indicate the experimental setting and report the average of three independent runs.
-Our detailed error analysis is obtained via TIDE \citep{tide-eccv2020}: it estimates how much each type of detection error contributes to the missing mAP.
-It counts false positives and false negatives, and classifies all the errors into six categories. \emph{Cls} means object localized correctly ($IoU_{max} \geq 0.5$) but classified incorrectly, \emph{Loc} means object classified correctly but localized incorrectly ($0.1 \leq IoU_{max} < 0.5$). \emph{Both} is used when the two situations occur simultaneously.
+In the following we use $Source\rightarrow Target$ to indicate the experimental setting and report the average of three independent runs.
+Our detailed error analysis is obtained via TIDE \citep{tide-eccv2020}: it estimates how much each type of detection failure contributes to the missing mAP.
+Thus, its quantitative insight go beyond standard qualitative visualizations (see some of them in Figures \ref{fig:newteaser}, \ref{fig:qualitative} and in the github page).
+It counts false positives and false negatives, and identifies six error categories. \emph{Cls} means object localized correctly ($IoU_{max} \geq 0.5$) but classified incorrectly, \emph{Loc} means object classified correctly but localized incorrectly ($0.1 \leq IoU_{max} < 0.5$). \emph{Both} is used when the two situations occur simultaneously.
 In \emph{Dupe} the detection is correct, but the same ground truth bounding box was already associated with another higher scoring detection. \emph{Bkg} means detected background as foreground ($IoU_{max} < 0.1$) and \emph{Miss} is for all the undetected ground truth boxes not covered by other types of errors.